українська федерація йоги

 attention

-The category “attention” is distributed in Indian anthropology between the terms “buddhi“, “manas“, “chitta” on one side and “indriyas” on the other.
+The category “attention” is distributed in Indian anthropology between the terms “buddhi“, “manas“, “chitta” on the one hand and “indriyas” on the other.
 What we would call “directedness of attention” the Indian author would describe as “attachment” (baddha, bandha, quila) of manas or indriyas to an object, or being touched (sakta) by them.

 Such a description is somewhat more accurate than what we are used to.
 Indeed, we do not distinguish between the direction of external attention, for example, when we look with interest at a certain object, and internal – when we think about this object.
-There is no such problem in the “Indian” description.
+There is no such a problem in the “Indian” description.
 The existence of these two types of attention was first emphasized by Abhinavagupta in Tantraloka using the example of pratyahara, which he defined as withdrawal of thoughts and feelings (akṣa-dhiyām) from objects (arthebhyaḥ).

 We also distinguish between voluntary and involuntary attention.
 The first takes place when we concentrate on something consciously, by our own will, the second when attention is focused on the subject in itself.
 Indian anthropology describes such a situation as “capture” (grahana) of manas or indriyas by an external object.
 However, in everyday language we describe it in the same way: “the theme captured me”, “I can’t take my eyes off it”, “the melody took it away”, etc. Involuntary attention is perceived as an act of self-control, correlated with dharana and samyama.